makeabilitylab/physcomp/arduino/led-fade.md

 | 220Ω | 5V | 199 | $$\frac{199}{255}=0.780$$ | $$I = \frac{5V-2V}{220Ω} * 0.780=10.5mA $$ |
 | 220Ω | 5V | 255 | $$\frac{255}{255}=1.0$$ | $$I = \frac{5V-2V}{220Ω} * 1.0=13.4mA $$ |

-## Improved fading approach: limiting delays
+## Improved fading approach: removing for loop

-Recall that we want to limit the use of long `for` loops and long `delays` in our code.
+Remember in the [LED blink lesson](led-blink.md) where we mentioned wanting to avoid long `for` loops and long `delays` in our code.
 Why?
 Because while we are in a delay, we can't do anything else: we can't read or respond to other input (side note: we could use interrupts but let's defer that point for now).
 See ["What does delay() actually do?"](inside-arduino.md#what-does-delay-actually-do) in our [Inside Arduino](inside-arduino.md) guide.

 So, let's rewrite the fade example but without for loops and, instead, rely on the fact that `loop()` is already a `loop` :).
 While the code below is different, the resulting LED fade behavior is the same (so you won't notice a difference if you try them both out).